Protect Your Investment: Prosthetic Care Essentials

 - Water-based lubricants — safe for silicone

-- Mild, unscented soap — dish soap works well
+- Mild, unscented soap — gentle dish soap works well

-- Rubbing alcohol — for cleaning before repair only
+- Rubbing alcohol — for cleaning before repair only, not daily use

 How to Avoid Damage & Tears

-Your Emisil prosthetic is made of durable medical-grade silicone, but it's designed to mimic real skin—which means it can be delicate.
-Prevention is always better than repair.
+Your Emisil prosthetic is made of durable medical-grade silicone, but it's designed to mimic real skin — which means it can be delicate.
+Prevention is always better (and cheaper) than repair.
+This section of our packer repair guide focuses on keeping your prosthetic in perfect condition so you never need to fix it in the first place.

 The #1 Cause of Tears